 Brand Representation through Logo Localization

-According to Tech Jury, 70% of active brand managers focus on building an audience for their brands, while 77% of consumers make purchase decisions based on their previous relations with the brand in question, regardless of their familiarity with that specific product.
+According to Tech Jury, 70% of active brand managers focus on building an audience for their brands.
+In comparison, 77% of consumers make purchase decisions based on their previous relations with the brand in question, regardless of their familiarity with that specific product.

-- Websites and blogs related to your brand
+- Websites, blogs, and motion graphics related to your brand

 - Social media pages under your brand